Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 and it is established that multi-step training aids inference rollout performance and stability <d-cite key="weyn2019canmachines, ravuri2021skilful, brandstetter2022message"></d-cite>.
 Lastly, autoregressive single-step forecasting with a standard diffusion model would be extremely time-consuming during inference time.

+### DYffusion: Dynamics-informed Diffusion Model

+The key innovation of our framework, DYffusion, is a reimagining of the diffusion processes to more naturally model spatiotemporal sequences, $$\mathbf{x}_{t:t+h}$$.
+Specifically, we replace the forward process operator, $$D$$, with a stochastic interpolator network $$\mathcal{I}_\phi$$, and the denoising network, $$R_\theta$$, with a deterministic forecaster network, $$F_\theta$$.

 <div class='l-body'>
 <img class="img-fluid" src="{{ site.baseurl }}/assets/img/2023-12-dyffusion/noise-diagram-dyffusion.png">
 <figcaption style="text-align: center; margin-top: 10px; margin-bottom: 10px">Graphical model for DYffusion. </figcaption>
 </div>

+At a high level, our forward and reverse processes emulate the temporal dynamics in the data.
+Thus, intermediate steps in the diffusion process can be reused as forecasts for actual timesteps in multi-step forecasting.
+Another benefit of our approach is that the reverse process is initialized with the initial conditions of the dynamics and operates in observation space at all times.
+In contrast, a standard diffusion model is designed for unconditional generation, and reversing from white noise requires more diffusion steps.
+For conditional prediction tasks such as forecasting, \method\ emerges as a much more natural method that is well aligned with the task at hand.

+### Conclusion

 DYffusion is the first diffusion model that relies on task-informed forward and reverse processes.
 All other existing diffusion models, albeit more general, use data corruption-based processes.